DavidWynne/CSharpEval/README.md

 You need to keep in mind that the TestClass instance does not know anything about these extra methods and fields.
 You could define two different MakeClass instances using the exact same code, creating the delegates as above.
 You will now be able to call these two separate groups of delegates and their effects will be totally independent of each other.
 (Unless, of course, your MakeClass code explicitly changes genuine C# fields in the TestClass instance.
 In this situation the two different groups will be able to affect each other.)

-In the next and last article in this series I present lots of examples.
+In the following I present lots of examples.

 #Examples

-In this article I will give examples of how to use the C# Eval code.
+In this part I will give examples of how to use the C# Eval code.
 For any usage the first thing you will need to do is to choose the configuration.
 Each of the five configurations is chosen by specifying the appropriate conditional symbols in the project properties.
 As a refresher, the possible configurations are:

 * *Class;Dialog;Repl;Test* sets up the full Repl program plus all unit tests.
 The unit tests are only useful if you are extending the compiler or you are debugging.
 In such a case you will use the full program as is.
 * *Class;Dialog;Repl* runs only the Repl without unit tests.